Growing-Beyond-Earth/GettingStarted/README.md

 If you run the test code  above, it should generate a 100kHz PWM signal with a 50% duty cycle on pin 16

-PWM Pulse width modulation allows you control devices, such as motors and lamps,LED's.
+PWM Pulse width modulation allows you to control devices, such as motors and lamps, LED.
 This means that rather than the motor/lamp being simply on or off, you can regulate its speed or brightness.

 Create a new script with File>New and paste in the following code:

-Let’s use the PWM feature to fade an LED
+Let's use the PWM feature to fade an LED in and out

 ```
 from machine import Pin, PWM